SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 Generates all **4 digit numbers** with digits less than n and prints them out if:

-* When you split the number in two pairs and add the first digit to the second one of each pair- the result equals `n`
+* When you split the number into two pairs and add the first digit to the second one of each pair- the result equals `n`

-* When you add the first two, the result is divisible by n without a remainde
+* When you add the first two, the result is divisible by n without a remainder

 # Example
 | **Input** | **Output** |